lemanschik/lemanschik/README.md

 Founder and Next Thinker of Projects like: Web 4.0, components-manager (a universal component manager that even works online in a browser), next gen chromium / nodejs / electron / graalvm builds and the platforms, Setter of standards for the Web 4.0 like the web-modules standard that shows your how to use your web browser and all connected peers like a world wide distributed build grid with Persistent RAM.
 Makes you cloud indipendent in fact every PC that you use is a own cloud/domain/server/identity Provider.

+The most big issues with npm can be seen in my book why you should switch away from nodejs and npm

 ## Current Projects
 - Alignments
   - Fuchsia OS, Android OS, LaCrOS, Chromium OS, Linux, WSL3.0, BSD, Mach Kernel (MacOS).